noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 true
 ```

 Now we are ready to instantiate the machine and fit the model's parameters.
-Transforming the data is not necessary in this case, because we are only interested in the clusters' centers:
+In this case, transforming the data is not necessary, because we are only interested in the clusters' centers:
 ```julia
 # Initializing the machine
 mach_kmeans = machine(model_kmeans, X_test_tab)